What Is Agile Methodology

 - Enhance the flow: as soon as one task is finished, start on the next highest job from the backlog

-The Kanban method promotes continued collaboration by the client and team.
+The Kanban method promotes continued collaboration with the client and team.
 It encourages ongoing learning and improvements to provide the best possible workflow for the team.

 Extreme Programming (XP)